Major Banks and Parts of Federal Gov't Still Rely On COBOL, Now Scrambling To Find IT 'Cowboys' To Keep Things Afloat

 After all it's all large financial institutions that are brimming with money, and like the said literally billions of dollars flow through these things every day.

 So if you are out there and you know COBOL I would double your rate today.
-If anyone asks just say that a number of people you kn
+If anyone asks just say that a number of people you knew who did COBOL contracting all just retired and so demand is through the roof.

 It's not just banking (Score:1)